TheOdinProject/curriculum/git/foundations_git/git_basics.md

 - Github recently updated the way it names the default branch.
 This means you need to make sure you are using a recent version of git (2.28 or later).
 You can check your version by running:
   `git --version`
-- If you haven't already, set your <span id="main-push"></span>local default git branch to `main`.
+- If you haven't already, set your <span id="main-push"></span>local default Git branch to `main`.
 You can do so by running:
   `git config --global init.defaultBranch main`
 - For more information on the change from `master` to `main` see [GitHub's Renaming Repository](https://github.com/github/renaming).